zateutsch/pwa-workshop-student/workshop/workshop-designer.md

 Get started with Progressive Web Apps

-## Workshop Source

-List the workshop source from Microsoft Learn (usually a module)

 ## Stage 1: Desired Results

 Students will be skilled in building a Progressive Web App end to end.